Abraham Goldfaden: Bucharest

 As in Iași, Goldfaden arrived in Bucharest with his reputation already established.
-He and his players performed first in the early spring at the salon Lazăr Cafegiu on Calea Văcărești (Văcărești Avenue, in the heart of the Jewish quarter), then, once the weather turned warm, at the Jignița garden, a pleasant tree-shaded beer garden on Str.
-Negru Vodă that up until then had drawn only a neighbourhood crowd.
-He filled out his cast from the great pool of Jewish vocal talent: synagogue cantors.
-He also recruited two eminently respectable classically trained prima donnas, the sisters Margaretta and Annetta Schwartz.
+He and his players performed first in the early spring at the salon Lazăr Cafegiu on Calea Văcărești (Văcărești Avenue, in the heart of the Jewish quarter).
+Once the weather turned warm, Goldfaden performed at the Jignița garden, a beer garden on Str.
+Negru Vodă that had (up until then) drawn only a neighbourhood crowd.
+He drew from the talent pool of local synagogue cantors to fill out his cast.
+Goldfaden also recruited two classically trained prima donnas, the sisters Margaretta and Annetta Schwartz.

 Among the cantors in his casts that year were Lazăr Zuckermann (also known as Laiser Zuckerman; as a song-and-dance man, he would eventually follow Goldfaden to New York and have a long stage career), Moishe Zilberman (also known as Silberman), and Simhe Dinman, as well as the 18-year-old Zigmund Mogulescu (Sigmund Mogulesko), who soon became a stage star.
 Orphaned by the time he reached his teen years, Mogulescu had already made his way in the world as a singer - not only as a soloist in the Great Synagogue of Bucharest but also as a performer in cafes, at parties, with a visiting French operetta company, and even in a church choir.
 Before his voice changed, he had sung with Zuckerman, Dinman, and Moses Wald in the "Israelite Chorus", performing at important ceremonies in the Jewish community.
 Mogulescu's audition for Goldfaden was a scene from Vlăduţu Mamei (Mama's Boy), which formed the basis later that year for Goldfaden's light comedy Shmendrik, oder Die Komishe Chaseneh (Shmendrik or The Comical Wedding), starring Mogulescu as the almost painfully clueless and hapless young man (a role later famously played in New York and elsewhere by actress Molly Picon).

 This recruiting of cantors was not without controversy: Cantor Cuper (also known as Kupfer), the head cantor of the Great Synagogue, considered it "impious" that cantors should perform in a secular setting, to crowds where both sexes mingled freely, keeping people up late so that they might not be on time for morning prayers.